Colorless-Green-Ideas/docker-stature/README.md

 all labels are optional but id superceedes the rest.

-#Connecting to docker over ssl
+#Connecting to docker over TLS
 This is currently not exposed by the script but support could be added. `main()` takes a `docker.Client` instance that can be created with the [proper connection parameters.](https://docker-py.readthedocs.org/en/latest/tls/)